“How do I increase membership in my organization?” is a question nonprofits constantly seek answers to.

 We get it.
 It can be hard to position your nonprofit in such a way that people would want to become a member.

-This section will focus on ways to help you acquire new members.
+This section will focus on a membership growth strategy which helps you acquire new members.
+So, how do you attract members to your organization?
 Consider these tactics to increase membership in your nonprofit organization.

-Seeking advice from your current member base is one of the ways to retain your existing members and draw in new ones.
-Your existing member base can help you in ways you may not even have thought of if approached in the right way.
+Seeking advice from your current member base is one of the ways to retain your current members and draw in new members.
+Your existing member base and your membership retention strategies can help you in ways you may not even have thought of if approached in the right way.

-- Encourage your members to bring someone along when they attend your events.
+- Encourage your current members to bring someone along when they attend your events.

-- Use referral programs and prepare your members with an elevator pitch.
-Word-of-mouth is the primary factor behind 20-50% of purchasing decisions.
+- Use a referral program and prepare your members with an elevator pitch.
 Here’s an example.

 - Run an ambassador program and assist them with marketing your organization.